JudeKFdo/Nanoprocessor-Design-Competition/README.md

 Clone the project using git.

-Open the project in Xlinx Vivado and upload the `NanoProcessor.bit` file to the FPGA.
+Open the project in Xlinx Vivado and upload the `NanoProcessor.bit` bitstream file to the FPGA.

 ## Usage